google/flax/docs/guides/batch_norm.rst

 and the ``train`` argument is set to ``False``:

 .. codediff::
-  :title_left: regular code
+  :title_left: No BatchNorm
-  :title_right: with BatchNorm
+  :title_right: With BatchNorm
   :sync:

   @jax.jit